dshorthouse/bloodhound/README.md

       '
 ## Neo4j Dump & Restore

-Notes to self because I never remember how to dump from my laptop and reload onto the server:
+Notes to self because I never remember how to dump from my laptop and reload onto the server.

       neo4j-admin dump --database=<database> --to=<destination-path>
       neo4j-admin load --from=<archive-path> --database=<database> [--force]

+Replacing the database through load requires that the database first be deleted [usually found in /var/lib/neo4j/data/databases on linux machine] and then its permissions be recursively set for the neo4j:adm user:group.

 ## License